 Watch Out for Online Scams

-Phishing is when an imposter tries to trick you into providing your personal information.
+Phishing is when an impostor tries to trick you into providing your personal information.
 They might impersonate Michigan First in an email, phone call or text, asking you to confirm your information or saying you’ve won something—and it might look legitimate.
 Examples include:

 - You get an email that appears to be from a reputable company you know or do business with, like Michigan First.
 The email asks you to reply or go to a website that looks like MichiganFirst.com, where you’ll be asked to give your username, password, account number, personal identification number (PIN), Social Security number or other personal information.